 ARTICLE 6.
 USE OF CONDOMINIUMS.

 6.1 Unit Uses.
 Except as otherwise specifically provided in this Declaration, no Unit shall be used for any purpose other than that of a residence for individual living together as a single housekeeping unit, and uses customarily incidental thereto; provided, however, that no Unit may be used as a rooming house, group home, commercial foster home, fraternity or sorority house, or any similar type of lodging, care or treatment facility.
-Notwithstanding the foregoing: (1) an occupant maintaining a personal or professional library, keeping personal business or professional records or accounts, conducting personal business (provided that such use does not involve customers, employees, licensees or invitees coming to the Unit), making professional telephone calls or corresponding in or from a Unit, is engaging in a use expressly declared customarily incidental to residential use and is not in violation of these restrictions; (2) it shall be permissible for the Declarant to maintain, during the period of its sale or rental of Units, but for no longer than a six (6) year period of time from the time of the closing of the first sale of a Unit to a bona fide purchaser, one or more Units and/or a portion or portions of the Common Areas, as sales and rental models and offices, and for storage and maintenance purposes, provided that Declarant may maintain and utilize one or more of the Units and/or a portion or portions of the Common Areas in the Additional Property (or portion thereof) added to the Project for a six (6) year period of time from the time of the closing of the first sale of a Unit in the property so added to a bona fide purchaser; and (3) one or more Units or a portion thereof, or a portion or portions of the Common Area, may be maintained for use by the Association in fulfilling its responsibilities.
+Notwithstanding the foregoing: (1) an occupant maintaining a personal or professional library, keeping personal business or professional records or accounts, conducting personal business (provided that such use does not involve customers, employees, licensees or invitees coming to the Unit), making professional telephone calls or corresponding in or from a Unit, is engaging in a use expressly declared customarily incidental to residential use and is not in violation of these restrictions; (2) as more than six years has elapsed since the closing of the first sale of a Unit in the original building to a bona fide purchaser, and as more than six years has elapsed since the closing of the first sale of a Unit to a bona fide purchaser in the Additional Property, no Units, nor a portion or portions of the Common Areas, may be used by the original Declarant as sales and/or rental models and offices, nor for storage and/or maintenance purposes; and (3) one or more Units or a portion thereof, or a portion or portions of the Common Area, may be maintained for use by the Association in fulfilling its responsibilities.

 6.2 Owner Maintenance Obligations.
 Each Owner shall repair and maintain its Unit or Units owned, and all components thereof, and perform cleaning and housekeeping with respect to Limited Common Areas appurtenant to its Unit or Units.
 Without limiting the generality of the foregoing, an Owner’s repair and maintenance obligation shall include repair, maintenance and replacement of all windows, screens and doors, including the frames, sashes and jambs, and the hardware therefor.
 In the event an Owner shall fail to make a repair or perform maintenance required of that Owner, or in the event the need for repair or maintenance of any part of the Common Areas or Limited Common Areas is caused by the negligent or intentional act of an Owner or occupant, or is as a result of the failure of any Owner or its predecessor in title to timely pursue to conclusion a claim under any warranty, express, implied or imposed by law, the Association perform the same, and if the cost of such repair or maintenance is not covered by insurance, whether because of a deductible or otherwise, the costs thereof shall constitute a Special Assessment on such Owner’s Unit.
 The determination that such repair or maintenance is necessary, or has been so caused, shall be made by the Board.